-All UK vessels in commercial use, up to 24 metres load line length, which go to sea and carry no more than 12 passengers and/or cargo, are required by law to comply with the Maritime and Coastguard Agency (MCA) Small Commercial Vessel and Pilot Boat Code of Practice and be issued with Certificates by an Authorised Certifying Authority.
+All UK flagged vessels in commercial use, up to 24 metres load line length, which go to sea and carry no more than 12 passengers and/or cargo, are required by law to comply with the relevant Maritime and Coastguard Agency (MCA) Code of Practice and be issued with Certificates by an Authorised Certifying Authority.
 The number of persons that the vessel carries can be greater than 12, for example 10 crew and 12 passengers.
+Codes include small commercial vessels - sail and power; workboats, pilotboats, rescue boats, police boats, etc.

-The YDSA is a Certifying Authority appointed by the MCA and issues certificates under the Code, with currently about 1600 vessels on our register.
-YDSA Nominated Surveyors are authorised to carry out Compliance Examinations for certification by the YDSA, and are shown in the YDSA members' directory on this site.
+The YDSA is a Certifying Authority appointed by the MCA.
+YDSA Nominated Surveyors are authorised to carry out Compliance Examinations for YDSA.

 The codes cover the following categories (under 24m):